 Dedicated in-house programmes

 All secondnature programmes are run as client-exclusive, in-house programmes.
 We do not run public or ‘open’ programmes.
 There are 3 main reasons for this, all related to our overriding commitment to deliver transformational results in business skills performance:

 Tailoring – public programmes, by definition, cannot be industry (let alone company) specific, as attendees come from all sorts of businesses.
-This means the training that they receive can only be generic in its focus and so cannot deal with any aspects specific to either the industry, the team or the individuals present.
+This means the training that they receive can only be generic in its focus and so cannot deal with any aspects specific to the industry, the organisation, the team or the individuals present.

 Practice – most public programmes are attended by a larger number of participants (10 to 20 is common).
 This means there is far less time for each participant to practice the skills discussed, and therefore also much less feedback, advice, guidance and mentoring.
-We know that individual practice and personalised feedback are the keys that unlock people’s ability to learn and apply new skills and so increase their professional performance.
+We know that individual practice and personalised feedback are the keys that unlock people’s ability to learn and apply new skills and so increase their professional capability.
 This is why we insist on devoting more time to practice and feedback than any other provider we know.
 As the saying goes ‘practice makes perfect’.